 |The new neon sign was identical to its 1950s appearance, except that the dash in Choo-Choo disappeared.

 The interior of the choo-choo is virtually identical to its 1956 appearance, with Formica surfaces, stainless steel equipment, terrazzo floors, wood paneling, and Naugahyde stools (though they were once light green); even the bathrooms and air conditioner are original.

-In 1974, the Ballowes sold the business to James and Sue Doris, who ran the restaurant with the Mandas family as a partner, until 2000, when George Mandas retired shortly after his wife's death.
+In 1974, the Ballowes sold the business to George and Sue Doris, who ran the restaurant with the Mandas family as a partner.
+A few years later, George and Sure Doris bought and ran the Choo-Choo Diner entirely on their own until 2000, when Sue Doris died.

 The Choo Choo serving train in action.

 The current operator, Jean Paxton, has done a great job with the restaurant.
-It certainly seems like the place is busier than ever, the food is very good, and it's consistently sparkling clean.
-Equally importantly, she has shown a lot of respect for keeping it authentic, the same place we all remember going as kids.
+The place is busier than ever, the food is delicious, and it's consistently sparkling clean.
+Equally importantly, she has shown a lot of respect for keeping it authentic, the same place we all remember going to as children.